Student Employment FAQ

 *For the on-campus job posting site you will create an account to apply for positions.
 It is suggested you use your NetID and password for your login information.
 You will need to have your NetID activated to search for open positions in the Career Connections system.
 A UNR NetID grants access to a variety of computer-based resources at the University.
 Each NetID is tied to an individual.
 Persons having more than one status (student employee, etc) will have only one UNR NetID which will allow access to appropriate resources.
 Please visit the Information Technology department website for more information about NetID.

-An eligible student, for this purpose, is defined as an individual who is enrolled as an undergraduate student, graduate student or graduate special during the fall or spring terms in any academic year.
+An eligible student, for this purpose, is defined as an individual who is enrolled as an undergraduate student, graduate student during the fall or spring terms in any academic year.
 Departments will verify that a student is enrolled by requesting a copy of their course schedule at the beginning of each term.
 The course schedule is important so that hours can be scheduled that do not conflict with class times.
 Only enrolled UNR students are eligible for student employment.
 Students at other NSHE institutions are not eligible.
 A student may work during the summer term if they are enrolled at the University during the summer terms or are enrolled for the fall semester.
 Students who graduate or terminate their academic program are no longer eligible for student employment beyond the calendar month of such action.
-A graduate may enroll as a graduate special or pursue a graduate degree to regain eligibility.
+A graduate may pursue a graduate degree to regain eligibility.

 A student who is no longer enrolled in classes will be terminated from their student employment positions immediately upon notification being sent to the hiring department by Human Resources.